shariq1989/cookbook/content/recipe/aloo_qeema.md

 ----

-I hope you enjoy this recipe for a quick and easy aloo qeema.
+I hope you enjoy this recipe for quick and easy aloo qeema.
 If you try it, be sure to let us know what you think!

 Other popular Indian recipes from The Jamil Ghar:
 * [Bhuna Gosht](https://www.jamilghar.com/recipe/bhuna_gosht/)